 The butter is going to cling to parts of the egg shell, preventing those spots from being dyed.

 When you pull them out of the dye after a few minutes they should have wonderful marbled patterns.

 Let the egg dye dry for a few minutes, at least ten, and then wipe the butter off with a dry towel.
 You might have to do this two separate times.
 You don’t want to wipe too hard or you will wipe color off.
 A little color coming off is ok.

 This yellow one is my favorite but it’s a little harder to see.
-It’s a dainty details that demands attention.
+It’s a dainty detail that demands attention.

 And yes, my fingers are dyed various shades of purple and blue if you must ask.